python-openapi/openapi-core/docs/integrations.rst

    OPENAPI_SPEC = Spec.from_dict(spec_dict)

-After that you have access to validation result object with all validated request data from Django view through request object.
+After that you have access to unmarshal result object with all validated request data from Django view through request object.

 .. code-block:: python